Lake Oswego Criminal Defense & DUI Attorney

 - Felony and Misdemeanor

 - Probation Violation

 - Sex Crimes

-If you or a loved one are being investigated by the Lake Oswego police, has been charged with a crime in the city of Lake Oswego, or is currently incarcerated in the Clackamas County Jail it is very important that you speak with experienced Lake Oswego criminal defense attorney Rhett Bernstein right away.
+If you or a loved one are being investigated by the Lake Oswego police for a DUI, has been charged with a crime in the city of Lake Oswego, or is currently incarcerated in the Clackamas County Jail it is very important that you speak with experienced Lake Oswego DUI & criminal defense attorney Rhett Bernstein right away.
 Representation begins with planning a trial strategy and putting together mitigating information to steer the prosecution towards a lesser offense.